bbc/gel-typography/README.md

 - Long Primer (`.long-primer`) - Index page text and image captions are sized
 - Brevier (`.brevier`) - Timestamps and bylines
 - Minion (`.minion`) - Small header all capitals

+The benefit of this is that it provides memorable context to what will be a scale of changeable, device independent sizes.
+The names can be used by developers as useful class names so that styling rules can be applied independently to any HTML element.

 ### Typography Hierarchies